electric-sql/electric/docs/integrations/backend/phoenix.md

 In development we need to ensure that migrations are always applied via the proxy, and not directly on the database.

-The simplest solution is to create a `ProxyRepo` module that encapsulates the proxy connection and then use it when running the migrations:
+The simplest solution is to create a new Ecto repo module that encapsulates the proxy connection and then use it when running the migrations:

 ```elixir